Welcome to the Second Page

 Perhaps you do not want your own plot to garden, yet you would like to be involved in caring for a part of the garden.
 We can always use help planting and maintaining the food bank rows and caring for the general garden areas.
 Early in the season you can be involved in cleaning up and planting the rows; all season long plants will need tied up as they grow and weeds will need pulled; and as each variety is ready for harvest veggies will need to be picked and delivered.

 Several times a season the parameter of the garden needs the grasses and weeds dealt with, garden plot beds and the water system need repair from time to time, and beautification projects make the garden more pleasant.

 Individuals and groups are welcome to contact us and discuss the way they would like to be involved.

 Operating costs of the garden exceed the amount received from plot fees.
 The charitable donations from friends of the garden, both personal and businesses, enable us to continue and our mission of “Growing Food and Community”.
 Thank You for your generosity.

 Support the Pumpkin Patch Community Garden by purchasing your IFG lumber from SAVEMORE Building Supply

-IFG donated the wood for the original garden boxes 9 years ago, and this season they have done so again.
-Our Quiet Supporter advocated on our behalf for wood to replace the 9 year old boxes.
+IFG donated the wood for the original garden boxes in 2010 years ago, and in 2019 season they have done so again.
+Our Quiet Supporter advocated on our behalf for wood to replace the the old boxes .
 We thank them both for their extreme and gracious generosity.